oracle-livelabs/goldengate/ogg-to-ggs/oggmp-atp/oggmp-atp.md

     ![Replace the existing value for MY_WALLET_DIRECTORY with the path to the wallet files](https://oracle-livelabs.github.io/goldengate/ggs-common/oggmp-atp/images/04-04.png " ")

 4. In a new browser tab or window, use the Public IP and port 443 (**https://&lt;Public-IP&gt;:443**) to open the Marketplace Oracle GoldenGate Service Manager.
+Ignore the security warning and proceed with connecting to the IP.

 5. Log in to the Service Manager using the credentials you copied in Task 3.